 Figure 8: Number of facilities providing malaria services out of the seven interviewed facilities.
-Note that for the purpose of this graph, the diagnosis and treatment of malaria indicator has been simplified from a ratio to a binary indicator in which all facets of the indicator must be met to be counted as providing the service.
+Note that the for the purpose of this graph, the diagnosis and treatment of malaria indicator has been simplified from a ratio to a binary indicator in which all facets of the indicator must be met to be counted as providing the service.

 The health facility assessments found that all facilities reported the necessary diagnostic and treatment capacities for their level of care, although Facility 3 reported not treating malaria in the past three months (Figure 8).
 For reference, all facilities were expected to have a formal diagnostic method, including rapid diagnostic tests but not including diagnosis by clinical symptoms alone.
 Clinics were expected to have the necessary medications for the treatment of uncomplicated malaria and referral for complicated malaria, while hospitals were expected to provide care for complicated malaria.
-However, only four out of seven facilities reported providing ITNs, and provision of intermittent preventive treatment of malaria for pregnant women (six out of seven facilities) was much higher than provision for infants (two out of seven).
+However, only 4/7 facilities reported providing ITNs, and provision of ITP for pregnant women (6/7 facilities) was much higher than provision for infants (2/7).
 Notably, a maternity hospital was the only facility to report meeting all of the above requirements.

-Family planning
+Family Planning

 Access to family planning is extremely limited in the DRC.
-According to the United Nations Children's Fund (UNICEF), the demand for family planning satisfied by modern methods is met in just 16.3 percent of families nationally; in South Kivu, it is slightly higher at 22.4 percent.
-The DRC has made significant investments in increasing family planning in recent years, increasing the contraceptive (modern methods) prevalence rate among women from 8.1 percent in 2012 to 15.5 percent in 2020.
-However, during that same period, unintended pregnancies increased from 1.6 million to 1.9 million.
-The most common forms of contraception included male condoms (27.5 percent), lactational amenorrhea method (LAM) (23.5 percent), the pill (18.0 percent), the implant (12.3 percent), and injectable (11.7 percent).
+According to UNICEF, the demand for family planning satisfied by modern methods is met in just 16.3 percent of families nationally; in South Kivu, it is slightly higher at 22.4 percent.40 The DRC has made significant investments in increasing family planning in recent years, increasing the contraceptive (modern methods) prevalence rate among women from 8.1 percent in 2012 to 15.5 percent in 2020.41 However, during that same period, unintended pregnancies increased from 1.6 million to 1.9 million.41 The most common forms of contraception included male condoms (27.5 percent), LAM (23.5 percent), the pill (18.0 percent), the implant (12.3 percent), and injectable (11.7 percent).

 Of the facilities interviewed, all reported providing implants, and all but one referral hospital reported providing male condoms (Figure 9).
 Emergency contraception was reported to be the least available and offered at only four facilities.
-As will be discussed in more detail under the Emergency Obstetrics section below, facility self-report of provision of care for sensitive topics such as family planning must be contextualized within the wider sphere.
-It should include considerations such as willingness to discuss availability of services, social and economic pressure to present services as available regardless of any staff shortages or stockouts, and the accessibility and appropriateness of those services to the local population.
+As will be discussed in more detail under the Emergency Obstetrics section below, facility self-report of provision of care for sensitive topics such as family planning must be contextualized within the wider sphere and include considerations such as willingness to discuss availability of services, social and economic pressure to present services as available regardless of any staff shortages or stockouts, and the accessibility and appropriateness of those services to the local population.
 In the women-only focus groups, the topic of family planning was raised; women reported that family planning services were discussed during pre-natal visits.
 Opinions on family planning were mixed, with some women reporting successful use of family planning methods and others reporting they were unconvinced in the efficacy of family planning methods or that they received resistance from their husbands.